-- 1. The complainants, Mr and Mrs D, reside in a house on X Road in an East Lothian village, a significant part of which is within a conservation area.
-Mr and Mrs D's complaint related to East Lothian Council (the Council)'s handling of applications for full planning permission and conservation area consent for a housing development.
-A similar complaint was made by Mr and Mrs D's neighbour (Mr C) who lives in the same street.
-A separate report is being issued on Mr C's complaint (200601169). - 2.
-The complaints from Mr and Mrs D which I have investigated are that the Council did not have proper regard to: - (a) policy statements in the Structure Plan and Local Plan and their obligations under sections 59 and 64 of the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997 in considering and determining the applications; and - (b) the views of objectors and did not refer the applications to the Council's Planning Committee for determination.
+- 1. The complainant, Mr C, resides in a house in X Road in an East Lothian village, a significant part of which is within a conservation area.
+His complaint related to East Lothian Council (the Council)'s handling of applications for full planning permission and conservation area consent for a housing development.
+A similar complaint was made by Mr C's neighbours (Mr and Mrs D) who live in the same street.
+That complaint is the subject of a separate report (200601118). - 2.
+The complaints which I have investigated are that the Council did not have proper regard to: - (a) policy statements in the Structure Plan and Local Plan and their obligations under sections 59 and 64 of the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997 in considering and determining the applications; and - (b) the views of objectors and did not refer the applications to the Council's Planning Committee for determination.